Entrust Distrust FAQ

 is offering incentives for some customers affected by this event.
 Please contact us for more details.

-If you know that you have Entrust TLS certificates that meet Google’s and Mozilla’s distrust criteria, they will be affected.
+If you have been affected, users of the current version of Chrome will get errors attempting to access your sites.
 If you do not know what certificates you have or who issued them, you should perform an inventory of your cryptographic assets. can help you create an inventory.
 Contact us here for a custom migration plan or for assistance using our new Entrust Discovery Connector.

 There is no immediate problem with Entrust TLS certificates issued before November 12.
 However, as these certificates approach their expiration date you will need to replace them with TLS certificates from a trusted public Certificate Authority like .